-Use methods without the '-full' qualifier to return the names of all the methods (including inherited methods) of the class.
+To return the names of all the methods (including inherited methods) of the class, use methods without the '-full' qualifier.
 Names of overloaded methods are listed only once.

 With the '-full' qualifier, methods returns a listing of the method names (including inherited methods) along with attributes, argument lists, and inheritance information on each.
 Each overloaded method is listed separately.

 For example, display a full description of all methods of the java.awt.Dimension object.